-The proprietor of the Club Bar in the 60's was the son of a homesteader, a part time rancher, and a full time character.
+The proprietor of the Club Bar in the 60's was a real character.
 He once had a pet bobcat that made his small and dingy establishment a 'destination' of sorts.
-It never occurred to me that it might draw people all the way from North Dakota.
+It never occurred to me that it might draw curious folks all the way from North Dakota.

-Hubert got the bobcat as a kitten from a hunter who killed its mother for her pelt.
-It grew up around people but was never really domesticated.
-I remember that Hubert was very careful to always keep it on a short leash.
-He was an accomplished dog trainer whose Labrador Retrievers won awards.
-His German Shepard mix did amusing tricks for the bar clientele, but he was not as successful with the bobcat.
+Hubert got the bobcat as a kitten from a hunter who had killed its mother for the pelt.
+It grew up around people but was never really tame, so Hubert was always careful to keep it on a short leash.
+He was an award-winning dog trainer, but wasn't as successful with the bobcat.
 It would tolerate being handled by Hubert, but not by the general public.
-He often brought it to the bar and it was always amusing to see the slashing claws when an uninitiated drunk tried to pet the 'pretty kitty'.
+He often brought it to the bar and it was always amusing to see the slashing claws come out when an uninitiated drunk tried to pet the 'pretty kitty'.

 As they say, it's all fun & games until someone gets hurt!